Strong governance is an important concept. In theory, it leads to organizational health and sustainability.

 How was the Board of Volkswagen supposed to know that its engineers were cheating on emissions tests?
 How were the Boards of high schools in Canada and the US supposed to know its football players were engaging in criminal hazing activities?

 The answers to both questions aren’t easy – THAT is the challenge of corporate governance.

 From whistleblower policies to common sense (it’s not like cheating or hazing are new concepts – thoughtful Boards could foresee them happening), Boards need to take proactive steps that expose and eliminate bad behaviour.
 In most cases we study, the problems were detectable but the Boards involved had put little or no focus on detection and prevention.

 2. The Board Didn’t Foresee a Problem – understanding the hidden risks

 A primary role of every Board is to identify and mitigate risk.
 Here’s why so many Boards fail at it:

-- They believe everything management tells them (“business will never adopt the iPhone”)
+They believe everything management tells them (“the iPhone is a toy”)

 3. The Board Didn’t Understand They Created the Problem – incenting ‘goofy behaviour’

 Ok, this one’s a biggey.
 Think large financial or stock incentives for bottom line or market share performance.
 Then consider what kind of behaviour that might (and does) incent in management: